top of page

 Oil City Stadium: Home of the Northwest Indiana Oilmen

-The exterior of the stadium is red brick.
-The left field wall is 300 feet from home plate and has an approximate 25-foot wall with a 30-foot scoreboard.
-The other dimensions are 373’ to the power alleys, 403’ to center field, and 330’ to right field.
+The exterior of the stadium is a red brick.
+The left field wall is 300 feet from home plate and is approximately 25’ tall with a 30-foot scoreboard.
+The other dimensions are 373’ to the power alleys, 403’ to the center field, and 330’ to the right field.

 The League changed its name in 2022 from the Midwest Collegiate League to the Northern League.
-The Oilmen have won the Midwest Collegiate League Championship three times: 2012, 2016, and 2018 and lost in the Championship in 2013, 2019, 2020, 2021, and 2022.
-In addition, the Oilmen have eleven consecutive winning seasons and seven straight postseason appearances.
+It is a college summer collegiate baseball league.
+The Oilmen won the Midwest Collegiate League Championship three times: 2012, 2016, and 2018, and lost in the Championship in 2013, 2019, 2020, 2021, and 2022.
+In 2023, the Oilmen won the Northern League Championship.
+In addition, the Oilmen have had 12 consecutive winning seasons and eight straight postseason appearances.

-The menu is traditional baseball fare with the walking taco, soft pretzels, pizza, hot dogs, bratwurst, nachos / loaded nachos, and Sloppy Joe with the cost ranging from $3 to $6.
-They have chips, popcorn, sunflower seeds, and candy for $2 to $3.
+The menu is traditional baseball fare with the walking taco, soft pretzels, pizza, hot dogs, grilled chicken, cheeseburger, bratwurst, nachos / loaded nachos, and Sloppy Joe with costs ranging from $4 to $6.
+They also have chips, popcorn, sunflower seeds, and candy for $2 to $3.
 The concession prices here are great.
+A bonus is that the hamburgers, brats, and chicken are cooked fresh on a grill.

-They have fountain soda for $2 and Gatorade in bottles for $3.
-There is coffee and hot chocolate, too, for $2.
+They have fountain soda for $3 and Gatorade in bottles for $3.
+There is coffee and hot chocolate for $3.

-Beer is $4/can and includes Miller / Coors products.
-The Oilmen also offer local draft beer from Bulldog Brewery and Hard Seltzer for $5.
+Beer is $5/can and includes Miller / Coors products.
+The Oilmen also sell a local draft beer from Bulldog Brewery and Hard Seltzer for $5.

 Atmosphere 3

-The interior features three rows of box seats, nine rows of aluminum bench seating, and raised lawn seating.
-Down the left field line is a medium-sized grass berm area, which is an area where you can stand, lay down or even sit on a lawn chair that you can bring in and watch the game without a net being in your way.
-Lastly, a small press box is behind home plate.
+The stadium's interior features three rows of box seating, nine rows of aluminum bench seating, and raised lawn seating.
+Down the left field line is a medium-sized grass berm area, which is an area where you can stand, lay down, or even sit on a lawn chair that you can bring in and watch the game without a net being in your way.
+Lastly, a small press box is located behind the home plate.

 Neighborhood 3